Bay Area Chaplains provides hope and transforms lives through the message of Christ in correctional facilities in Northern California.

 We supply comprehensive pastoral ministry to all the inmates of the Martinez, Marsh Creek, and West County Detention Facilities.

-Our chaplains encourage and counsels individuals within the facility, both the inmates and the correctional officers, administrators and other staff.
+Our chaplains encourage and counsel individuals within the facility, both the inmates and the correctional officers, administrators and other staff.

 Bay Are Chaplains establishes, coordinates, and oversees programs of worship, religious study, discipleship and follow-up of inmates and staff.